BMCARDONA/bmcardona.github.io/_posts/2023-06-09-vectors-and-matrices.md

 return result
 ```

-We may generalize this example by saying that the dimensions of the parameters in a given layer is determined as follows:
+We may generalize this example by saying that the dimensions of the parameters in a given layer are determined as follows:
 - If network has $$s_{in}$$ units in a layer (i.e., if each training example of $$\mathbf{\hat{X}}$$ has $$s_{in}$$ features) and $$s_{out}$$ units in the next layer (i.e., if the current layer has $$s_{out}$$ units/neurons), then
     - $$\mathbf{\hat{W}}$$ will be of dimension $$s_{in} \times s_{out}$$.
     - $$\mathbf{\hat{b}}$$ will be a vector with $$s_{out}$$ elements